rootisgod/rootisgod/_drafts/Automating-Azure-With-Ansible-Part-1-Environment-Setup.md

 ### Create an Azure Account

 We need an Azure account.
 Go here and sign up!
-Sorry, no instructions, I'm sure you will figure it out :)
+Sorry, no instructions, I'm sure you will figure it out :) If worried about cost then look at a prepaid credit card or investigate cost limits in Azure.

 [https://azure.microsoft.com/](https://azure.microsoft.com/)

-## Create an Azure Service Principal Account
+### Create an Azure Service Principal

 We now need a way for the Ansible Playbook we create later to authenticate as 'us', but in a way that Ansible can understand.
 The easiest way to do this is to create what is called a 'Service Principal'.
-It's like an API key with permissions.
-The key point is to NEVER EVER NEVER store the values for this in github in a public repo (or even a private one).
-It is essentially a way to access an account for free and have someone else foot the bill.
-Be careful if using github and pushing your code.
+It's like an API key with permissions to Azure.
+The key point is to **NEVER EVER NEVER** store the values for this in github in a public repo (or even a private one).
+It is essentially a way to access an Azure account for free and have someone else foot the bill.
+Be careful if using GitHub and pushing your code.
+The code we write later will load our credentials at runtime to avoid this.

 To get a 'Service Principal' login to your Azure Account at [https://portal.azure.com](https://portal.azure.com)

-Then, go to the 'Azure Active Directory' resource and choose to create a 'New registration' (I had to blur some existing ones I have, your's will be empty).
+Then, go to the 'Azure Active Directory' resource and choose to create a 'New registration' (I had to blur some existing ones I have, your list will be empty if you are using a new account).

 ![](../assets/images/2020/Automating-Azure-With-Ansible/005.png)